foo123/FILTER.js/api-reference.md

 __Methods:__

-* _setImage(ImageOrCanvasOrVideoorFilterImageInstance)_  Sets/Alters the underlying image
+* _setImage(ImageOrCanvasOrVideoOrFilterImageInstance)_  Sets/Alters the underlying image
 * _select(x1, y1, x2, y2)_  set a rectangle as selected part of image (any filters will be applied only to that part)
 * _deselect()_  remove previous selection (selected part becomes whole image)
 * _store()_  store the current filtered/processed image as the original image